XiangXu/Programming-Daily-Learning/Java/4_Java_Thread.md

 All objects automatically contain a single lock(also refered to as a **monitor**).
 When you call any **synchronized** method, that object is locked and no other **synchronized** method of that object can be called until the first one finishes and releases the lock.

-**Note that it is especially important to make fields private when working iwth concurrency. other the synchronized keyword cannot prevent another task from accessing a field directly, and thus producing collision.**
+**Note that it is especially important to make fields private when working with concurrency. other the synchronized keyword cannot prevent another task from accessing a field directly, and thus producing collision.**

 When should you synchronize?